cliffordvickrey/easyMRP/README.md

     substate.var: if using substate-level fixed effects OR estimate MRP at a sub-state jurisdiction, define the substate variable.
 Should be constant across all dataframes convert.underscore: if TRUE (the default), it converts Stata-friendly column names (foo_bar) into R-friendly names (foo.bar)

+If you want to use EasyMRP with existing dataframes, simply define foo@poll<-df, foo@post.strat<-df, etc. and EasyMRP will ignore the paths.

 ## Class methods

 To run the MRP procedure and output the public opinion estimates (to foo@output.path) and model data (to foo@coef.path), use the runMrp() method:

     foo<-runMrp(foo)

-EasyMRP also contains a robustness check.
+EasyMRP also contains a robustness check, vital because MRP (like other simulations) reports no standard errors.
 This is a split-level validation technique, which (naturally) splits the survey in the multilevel modeling stage of MRP in two.
 The jurisditional sample of means of one half are treated as the population parameter, and a portion of the other half (say, 5%) is used to impute MRP estimates.
 If, for a given county, the MRP imputation is closer to the simulated population parameter than the 5% sample mean, then MRP "wins."
 If not, MRP "loses."
 EasyMRP reports the simulated sampling error, the simulated MRP error, the win percentage of MRP vis-a-vis raw survey disaggregation, and a t test where H0 = MRP is a worse measurement of public opinion than the sample mean.
 It also appends the results of the simulation to foo@output.path.
 To run the validation procedure, use the validationSim() method:

     foo<-validationSim(foo)